olepoeschl/NQueensFAF-GUI/README.md

 For lower Java versions, you have to edit the build path and the compiler appliance of the eclipse project first, after that it should run properly too.

 # Contact
-We're happy about every comment, question, idea or whatever - use the issue templates for bug reporting and feature suggesting or reach out to us directly!
+We're happy about every comment, question, idea, need help running the code or whatever - use the issue templates for bug reporting and feature suggesting or reach out to us directly!
 Mail: olepoeschl.developing@gmail.com

 # Version 1: